SidwellCampbell/SidwellCampbell/README.md

-<h1 align="center">Hi 👋, I'm Tevin Campbell</h1>
+ 👋 Hi, I'm Tevin
-<h3 align="center">A fullstack software engineer out of NYC</h3>

  📚 I'm currently a grad student at Georgia Tech**

- 👯 I’m looking to collaborate on full stack and data visualization projects
+ 🎨 I’m looking to collaborate on full-stack and data visualization projects

  🏈 I'm a huge NY Jets fan